verrazzano/verrazzano/examples/bobs-books/README.md

 # Bob's Books

 The Bob's Books example application is a book store demo intended to mimic a real application which contains WebLogic, Helidon and Coherence components.
+For more information and the code of this application, see the [Verrazzano examples](https://github.com/verrazzano/examples).

 ## Deploying the example application